Measuring Marketing Effectiveness in 2022

 Impressions don’t bring in leads.
 Impressions don’t show any buying intent.
 Lastly, impressions are just a direct correlation of how much you are spending on your marketing campaign.
 There is this impression (see what I did there?) that marketers believe that the amount of people who see your ad will improve your brand awareness.
 Although there is a little validity in this thought for certain channels, such as YouTube video ads or Facebook/LinkedIn ads, for the most part impressions are incredibly overvalued.

 So you are probably thinking if impressions are a vanity metric, then surely clicks are my team’s path to success.
 Well, we are going to be putting clicks right along with impressions as a vanity metric.
 Here is the problem with clicks -- Just like impressions, clicks are often just a direct correlation of how much you are spending on your campaign.
-Don’t get me wrong, driving clicks at an efficient rate is great.
+Don’t get me wrong, driving clicks at an efficient rate is great, as long as they are the kind of clicks that turn into actual sales.

 Marketing Qualified Leads (MQLs)